-It is typical for the elderly to pick at meals or to snack in small amounts throughout the day.
+It’s typical for elderly to pick at meals or snack in small amounts throughout the day.
 Unfortunately, sometimes this snacking is very unhealthy.
-We all know much of the snack and convenience food is lacking in proper dietary nutrition.
-The sugar and bad fats and carbs are, in fact, detrimental to elderly people’s sensitive health and lead to all sorts of
+We all know much of the snack food is lacking in proper nutrition.
+The sugar, bad fats and carbs are, in fact, detrimental to elderly people’s sensitive health and lead to all sorts of elderly nutrition problems.

 Since many enjoyable senior activities revolve around food and snacking, let’s make them healthy!
-In all cases, use as much low-salt or no-salt as possible in your elderly nutrition snacks, as well as reduced sugar or no sugar.
-Choose store-bought items made with healthy oils.
-And we have some fabulous and very easy healthy snack recipes to make!
+In all cases, use as much low-salt or no-salt as possible in your elderly nutrition snacks, as well as reduced or no sugar.
+Also choose healthy oils.
+If you like easy cooking, we have some fabulous and very easy healthy snack recipes to make!

-Here are some healthy elderly nutrition snacks to have on hand that are easy to grab and munch on.
+Easy to grab and munch!
 It’s always best to get natural foods, minimally processed, especially from the health food section or store.
 Here are some favorites:

-Bag of cut pre-veggies -- Such as broccoli, cauliflower (although they get brown faster) and baby carrots.
+Bag of cut pre-veggies — Such as broccoli, cauliflower (although they get brown faster) and baby carrots.
 (Both broccoli and carrots are high antioxidant foods).
 These already-cut and bagged veggies are ideal to stock and grab.
 I have them around all the time.

-Bag of organic baby spinach leaves -- Besides putting these into sandwiches, tortilla roll-ups and the like, I eat them straight out of the bag like others eat chips!
+Bag of organic baby spinach leaves — Besides putting these into sandwiches, tortilla roll-ups and the like, I eat them straight out of the bag like others eat chips!
 I love them.
 Spinach is also a high antioxidant food and is recommended for good vision, especially preventing macular degeneration.
-Bags of veggies are ideal elderly nutrition snacks
+Bags of greens make ideal elderly nutrition snacks

 Snap pea pods – These raw pea pods come in bags and are naturally a little sweet.
+And crispy.
 Delicious!

-Mini baby carrots – The smallest mini size carrots are quite thin and are the easiest to bite and chew.
+Mini baby carrots – The smallest mini-size carrots are quite thin and are the easiest to bite and chew.

 Red peppers – These need to be washed and cut; especially high in Vitamins C and A. Good for the eyes.
 Peppers of all colors make great elderly nutrition snacks

-Cherry tomatoes -- Easy to pop into your mouth and eat.
+Cherry tomatoes — Easy to pop into your mouth and eat.
 No cutting necessary.
 High in antioxidants.
 Dad and I grow them in pots, and pick.

-Celery sticks -- High in vitamin C, good for blood pressure, cholesterol, and preventing cancer.
+Celery sticks — High in vitamin C, good for blood pressure, cholesterol, and preventing cancer.
 We also like to add a little spreadable cheese.

 Variety of fresh, seasonal fruit – Always best to get organic without pesticides if possible.
 You can also clean with a special spray fruit and vegetable wash.
 See fruits mentioned above in the antioxidant list for your elderly nutrition snacks.

-Hummus -- This is a flavorful Mediterranean chickpea dip also often made with olive oil, lemon juice, garlic, and a little salt.
+Hummus — This is a flavorful Mediterranean chickpea dip also often made with olive oil, lemon juice, garlic, and a little salt.
 Get a natural kind.
 Also great as a spread.

-Dried cranberries -- Make sure they are as low in sugar as possible.
+Dried cranberries — Make sure they are as low in sugar as possible.
 They’re also fun to toss in cereals, or even in rice or other cooked grains.

-Natural juices -- We get these in the natural food section.
+Natural juices — We get these in the natural food section.
 They contain natural sugars and are 100% natural fruit juice.
 Most other commercial juices add a lot of extra sugar and empty calories.

 Raw nuts — (Some elderly, of course find nuts difficult to eat).
 Unprocessed nuts maintain their nutrients.
 Many are high in antioxidants.
 The best nuts are almonds, walnuts, pecans, brazil nuts, cashews, hazelnuts, macadamias, pine nuts, pistachios.
-Nuts can be included in many elderly nutrition snacks -- use your imagination!
+Nuts can be included in many elderly nutrition snacks — use your imagination!

-Nut butters -- Get unprocessed, fresh nut butters that maintain their nutrients.
+Nut butters — Get unprocessed, fresh nut butters that maintain their nutrients.
 These can be used in all kinds of elderly nutrition snacks.
-Besides peanutbutter, try almond butter or cashew butter (my favorite).
+Besides peanut butter, try almond butter or cashew butter (my favorite).
 Spread on whole grain crackers, or make a sandwich with whole grain bread.
 Nut butters are a great alternative if elderly have a hard time chewing nuts.

 Natural pumpkin seeds — Again, for some, seeds can be difficult.
 Raw seeds are very high in vitamins and minerals.
 See our easy and delicious recipe below for a baked pumpkin seed snack.

-Unsweetened, all-fruit jam -- Made with pure fruit, these provide nutrients and are naturally sweet and contain no added sugar.
+Unsweetened, all-fruit jam — Made with pure fruit, these provide nutrients and are naturally sweet and contain no added sugar.
 You can put it in yogurt or over natural ice cream too.

-Herring in wine sauce -- Herring has a lot of nutrients such as Omega 3 fatty acids, as found in other ocean fish.
+Herring in wine sauce — Herring has a lot of nutrients such as Omega 3 fatty acids, as found in other ocean fish.
 This is one of Dad’s favorite snacks, on a whole-grain cracker.